floratmin/gettext-extractor-js-parser/README.md

 | `throwWhenMalformed` | *boolean* | `true`    | If set to `true`, throws an error when in the comment object any value is not a plain string |
 | `fallback`           | *boolean* | `true`    | If set to `true`, an omitted argument fallbacks to the next argument if the next argument is of different type|

+If not trough commentString or props specified keys are used in the comment object, then these keys (concatenated with dots when they are nested) are added to the comments with a semicolon followed by the value of the key.

 ##### <a id="content-options"></a>Content Options
 | Name                  | Type                    | Default   | Details                                                |
 |-----------------------|-------------------------|-----------|--------------------------------------------------------|